-Questions You Must Ask When You’re Choosing Between an IRA and a 401(k)
+Questions You Must Ask Before You Open an IRA or a 401(k)

 What Is a 401(k)?

 A 401(k) is an employer-sponsored retirement savings plan where contributions are generally deducted from your paycheck before taxes.

 The money in your 401(k) grows over time from investments in mutual funds, stocks and bonds.
 With a few exceptions, you cannot withdraw money from your 401(k) until you’re 59 ½ without a 10% penalty.

 Because your contributions were made before taxes were taken out, you must pay income taxes when you withdraw your money in retirement.

 You’re not required to make withdrawals until you’re 70 ½.
 Then, you must take what are called required minimum distributions.